jandelgado/rabtap/README.md

   from message files previously recorded to this directory and replayed in the order they were recorded.
 * `--confirms` waits for publisher confirmations from the server and logs an error if a confirmation is negative or not received.
+Slows down throughput.
 * `--mandatory` publishes message with the mandatory flag set.
-If set and a message can not be delivered to a queue, the server returns the message and rabtap will logs an error.
+If set and a message can not be delivered to a queue, the server returns the message and rabtap will log an error.

 #### Poor mans shovel